Florida shooting gun maker diversified through deals

-American Outdoor Brands (AOBC), the company that manufactured the semiautomatic weapon that Nikolas Cruz is accused of using to kill 17 people at a Florida high school, has been diversifying by making a foray into outdoor products.
+American Outdoor Brands, the company that manufactured the semiautomatic weapon that Nikolas Cruz is accused of using to kill 17 people at a Florida high school, has been diversifying by making a foray into outdoor products.

 Continue Reading Below